pltrees/abcboost/README.md

 CUDA_VISIBLE_DEVICES=0 ./abcboost_train -method robustlogit -data data/ijcnn1.train.csv -J 20 -v 0.1 -iter 1000
 ```
 Here we specify `GPU 0` as the device.
 (Use `nvidia-smi` to find out available GPUs)

+If users hope to use GPU-complied executables for CPU-only, simply add `-use_gpu 0`.

 ### Parameters